 Dr James FreundLecturer

-This research investigates how organizations and individuals cope with the joys and fears of their vulnerability to macro-structural processes - especially financialization, globalization, climate change and Gaia.
-This research explores and augments psychodynamic theories of power.
+My research investigates how people cope with the joys and fears of living within organizations and macro-processes - especially Earth, financialization, climate change and Anthropocene.

 BSc Psychology (Hull), MA Creative Writing (Lancaster), PhD Creative Writing (Lancaster)

-I previously worked for civil society organizations Earth 2000 and Greenpeace, special metals firm Titanium International, bullion dealer Edward, Day & Baker, and advertising agency FCB.
+I previously worked for civil society organizations Earth 2000 and Greenpeace, Titanium International, BT and FCB.

 In my life as a practitioner, I worked on many initiatives to reduce the environmental impact of organizations and citizens.

-These experiences gave me detailed insights into the ways in which financial growth imperatives and consumerism currently negate attempts to create sustainable ways of living.
+These experiences gave me detailed insights into the ways in which financial growth imperatives and consumerism negate attempts to create resilient and sustainable ways of living.